-- Set up traffic management (TM) and mark out site, - Milling of existing bituminous material by road planer, - Jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies), - Loader/excavator used to collect and move excess material, - Sweeper to collect loose material and provide clean laying surface, - Milled out/excavated materials all taken off site, - Tack/bond coat laid, - Binder material laid and compressed by paver (where required), - Material compacted using a heavy roller, - New bituminous surface course material laid by paver, - Material compacted using a heavy roller, - Mechanical sweeper to collect loose material, - HGV for removal and replacement of material, - Road markings and studs applied where necessary, - Remove TM and open road.
+- Set up traffic management (TM) and mark out site. - Milling of existing bituminous material by road planner. - Jackhammer and compressor for breaking up surfaces not accessible by planer (e.g. around gullies). - Loader/excavator used to collect and move excess material. - Sweeper to collect loose material and provide clean laying surface. - Milled out/excavated materials all taken off site. - Tack/bond coat laid. - Binder material laid and compressed by paver (where required). - Material compacted using a heavy roller. - New bituminous surface course material laid by paver. - Material compacted using a heavy roller. - Mechanical sweeper to collect loose material. - HGV for removal and replacement of material. - Road markings and studs applied where necessary (in accordance with Chapter 5). - Remove TM and open road.

-The works are currently programmed to be completed within the 2024/2025 financial year with works expected to begin on 29th July 2024.
-Works are programmed to be completed over nine nights (12:30 - 06:00).
-Traffic management (TM) is currently anticipated to comprise of nine night-time road closures along the M8 WB carriageway with signed diversion.
-Traffic will be diverted off the M8 at Junction 5 and follow the B7075, B7066, and B799, before rejoining the M8 again at Junction 6A.
-This will add an extra 13 minutes and 7.3 miles to affected journeys.
+The works are currently programmed to be completed within the 2024/25 financial year with works expected to begin on 30th September 2024.
+Works are programmed to be completed over five nights with working hours between 19:30 and 06:00.
+Traffic management will be in the form of a full night-time road closure with a signed diversion in place.
+Traffic will be diverted off the M80 at Junction 8, then onto the M876, before joining the M9 briefly, then being diverted off at M9 Junction 7, then M876 Junction 3 (Bowtrees), and returning on the M876 WB, M9 Junction 7 northbound (NB) to M9 Junction 9.
+There are no pedestrian routes, or other community assets, with connectivity to the scheme extents.